awsdocs/amazon-sagemaker-developer-guide/doc_source/gs-set-up.md

 In this section, you sign up for an AWS account, create an IAM admin user, and onboard to Amazon SageMaker Studio\.

-If you're new to Amazon SageMaker, we recommend that you read [How Amazon SageMaker Works](whatis.md#how-it-works)\.
+If you're new to SageMaker, we recommend that you read [How Amazon SageMaker Works](whatis.md#how-it-works)\.

 **Topics**
 + [Create an AWS Account](#gs-account)